George W. Romney: Public service, volunteerism, and final years

 Romney was known as an advocate of public service, and volunteerism was a passion of his.
 He initiated several volunteer programs while governor, and at the beginning of the Nixon administration chaired the Cabinet Committee on Voluntary Action.
 Out of this the National Center for Voluntary Action was created: an independent, private, non-profit organization intended to encourage volunteerism on the part of American citizens and organizations, to assist in program development for voluntary efforts, and to make voluntary action an important force in American society.
 Romney's long interest in volunteerism stemmed from the Latter-day Saint belief in the power of institutions to transform the individual, but also had a secular basis.
 At the National Center's first meeting on February 20, 1970, he said:

 Americans have four basic ways of solving problems that are too big for individuals to handle by themselves.
 One is through the federal government.
 A second is through state governments and the local governments that the states create.
 The third is through the private sector – the economic sector that includes business, agriculture, and labor.
 The fourth method is the independent sector – the voluntary, cooperative action of free individuals and independent association.
 Voluntary action is the most powerful of these, because it is uniquely capable of stirring the people themselves and involving their enthusiastic energies, because it is their own – voluntary action is the people's action. ...
 As Woodrow Wilson said, "The most powerful force on earth is the spontaneous cooperation of a free people."
 Individualism makes cooperation worthwhile – but cooperation makes freedom possible.

 In 1973, after he left the cabinet, Romney became chair and CEO of the National Center for Voluntary Action.
 In 1979, this organization merged with the Colorado-based National Information Center on Volunteerism and became known as VOLUNTEER: The National Center for Citizen Involvement; Romney headed the new organization.
 The organization simplified its name to VOLUNTEER: The National Center in 1984 and to the National Volunteer Center in 1990.
 Romney remained as chair of these organizations throughout this time.
-Nonetheless, the transaction away from being a significant figure in the political world was difficult for him and led to several years where he felt dispirited.
+Nonetheless, the transition away from being a significant figure in the political world was difficult for him and led to several years where he felt dispirited.